AMD Radeon RX 6700 XT vs Nvidia GeForce RTX 3070: If you could buy one, which should it be?

 Both cards have an MSRP under $500, the RX 6700 XT arrives at $479 and the RTX 3070 a little more at $499, but to quote my grandmother: 'chance would be a fine thing'.
 Indeed, we're all snapping up any opportunity to pick up a graphics card, no questions asked, due to the rarity of pixel-pushing silicon.

-So I'll get this out of the way early on: If you're in the market for a GPU ahead of the RX 6700 XT launch, there's no harm in trying your luck to see if you come out with a graphics card.
+So I'll get this out of the way early on: If you're in the market and lucky enough to spot a Radeon RX 6700 XT available to purchase you should absolutely go for it.
 It's a really solid performer and its generous 12GB GDDR6 VRAM will see you happily gaming for years to come.
 It's worth taking a punt at launch, at least, if only because the launch window is your best chance of finding this card listed at MSRP.

-If you're reading after the RX 6700 XT launch and you're unsure which graphics card you should chase down, let's get into the price and performance to see where your money is best spent.
+If you're reading long after the RX 6700 XT launch, when all semblance of MSRP is out of the window and you're unsure which graphics card you should commit time to chasing down, let's get into the price and performance to see where your money is best spent.

 There are third-party options available for both of these cards, and that'll see the price disparity between the two entirely close up model-to-model.
 It's nominally $20 between the MSRP of the two but if you're prepared to spend $500 on a graphics card, or near enough, I'm going to guess that another $20 may not be a deal-breaker for you anyways.
 So let's say the price isn't a huge factor when deciding between these two.